RBrynsvold/Capstone/replication_instructions.md

 5. Execute the dimensional reduction script

+   For this step you must enter the Capstone directory:

+        cd /home/vagrant/Capstone

+   Then you can run the script:

         python /home/vagrant/Capstone/py_scripts/dim_reduction_corp_class.py
    **REMINDER - change script name for final**

+   Note: you will be prompted to provide an identifier string for your run.

 5. Execute the lda modeling script